Amart85/dp-090-databricks-ml/Instructions/Labs/05a-hyperparameter-tuning.md

 # Set-up for hyperparameter tuning

 To begin, you need to have access to an Azure Databricks workspace with an interactive cluster.
 If you do not have a workspace and/or the required cluster, follow the instructions below.
 Otherwise, you can skip to the **Upload data** section below.
-Note that you need to upload **two different datasets** for these exercises!
+Note that you need to upload **two different datasets** to complete the two exercises!

 ## Create Azure Databricks resources